AchrafYndz/Camel-Palestine/README.md

 ### How to play

 The game has 6 unique levels.
-Each level is more challenging than the previous.
+Each level is more challenging than the last.
 You need to complete a level before unlocking the next one.

 The goal of the game is to avoid the enemies and try to get to the [keffiyeh](https://en.wikipedia.org/wiki/Keffiyeh) <img src="assets/graphics/overworld/hat.png" width="40">
 at the end of the level.

-Be careful however, camel Palestine is very thirsty and can only move if he has water to spare .
+Be careful however, camel Palestine is very dehydrated and can only move if he has water to spare .
 You can replenish your water level by taking a hit <img src="assets/graphics/llama/spit.png" width="34"> from the llama.
 Although this will cost you some HP.